cakephp/docs/en/models/model-attributes.rst

     <?php
     class Example extends AppModel {
-       var $useTable = false; // This model does not use a database table }
+       public $useTable = false; // This model does not use a database table }

 Alternatively::

     <?php
     class Example extends AppModel {
-       var $useTable = 'exmp'; // This model uses a database table 'exmp' }
+       public $useTable = 'exmp'; // This model uses a database table 'exmp' }

 tablePrefix